ThePotatoGuy/MonikaModDev/tools/api.md

 Constructor

 IN:
-    image_path - image path (or Image) of the sprite to use remaining properties are sent to Displayable
+    image_path - MUST be an image path string. highlight - MASFilterMap object of highlights to apply
 ```
 ### `visit`